wrkzcoin/wrkzcoin/DRAFT_MASTERNODE.md

 | A Deactivate or Revoke tx is submitted | Spend-lock timer starts at that block height |
 | 30,240 blocks (~21 days) pass after Deactivate/Revoke | Collateral is fully unlocked and freely spendable |

 If no Deactivate/Revoke tx is ever submitted, the spend-lock timer never starts, and the collateral stays locked indefinitely (the node sits in a degraded state receiving no rewards).
-To free your collateral you need either a wallet `mn_deactivate` or `mn_revoke` command — these are planned but not yet implemented.
-In the interim, a governance-level Revoke tx can be used.
+To free your collateral, use the `mn_deactivate` or `mn_revoke` wallet command in `zedwallet++`.

 ---